 We can also use negative reinforcement.
 With dogs this is not something we do as much, although it absolutely does have its purpose and role in certain situations.
 When we negatively reinforce a behavior we are going to remove something unpleasant from a situation that we created the moment the subject does what we want.

 The very common misuse of this was the old fashioned way of teaching a dog to down by stomping on the leash putting unpleasant pressure on the dog’s neck in the direction of the ground.
 The moment the dog began to lay down the pressure was removed.
-This is a horrible way to teach a dog.
+I used to do this.
+I don’t anymore.
+Why?
+Simple, there are much better ways to accomplish the same thing without even so much as a fraction of the conflict and stress on the animal.

 We see this in our personal lives as well.
 Think of the same wife taking a different approach to getting her husband to take out the trash.
 Let’s say she nagged and nagged and complained and gave him a really hard time about the trash.
 Then the moment he took out the trash, she became silent.
 The husband learns the quicker he does the desired behavior the quicker his wife will stop nagging him.